 During Autumn, Winter and Spring quarters, matriculated students must be enrolled in at least 8 units to receive stipend or tuition support from a fellowship.
 This enrollment requirement is reduced to one unit during Summer quarter.
 Exceptions to this enrollment requirements may be approved for students:

 A "full fellowship" is defined as one that provides the same amount of support as a 50% FTE assistantship, at the minimum salary level established by Stanford University and providing the equivalent level of tuition support.
-Because full fellowships are intended to enable students to work exclusively on their studies, concurrent hourly employment is limited to eight hours per week.
-Students on full fellowships may hold a concurrent research or teaching assistantship appointment up to a maximum of 25% with no additional hourly employment.
+Because full fellowships are intended to enable students to work exclusively on their studies, concurrent hourly employment is limited to eight hours per week during the academic year (20 hours per week in summer quarter).
+Students on full fellowships may hold a concurrent research or teaching assistantship appointment up to a maximum of 25% with no additional hourly employment during the academic year (50% with no additional hourly employment in summer).

 Individual departments and programs may establish more specific eligibility requirements for the fellowship programs that they manage.